WTH-CODING/Final-Submission-Team-15/README.md

 ## Description

-An e - commerce sports website and app with a minimalistic and user friendly UI.
+An E-Commerce sports website and app with a minimalistic and user friendly UI.
 Standard features include buying products through cart system, product arrangement by categories and a robust feedback system.
 Consists of a reward system that encourages leaving feedbacks on products bought.